 Is there a resource that can help you write about a day in the life of your ancestors without you being a professional historian?
 Yes!
 Newspapers have you covered.

 When you’re trying to repaint the world of your ancestor, turn to newspapers.
 Explore the editions released on the day, or near the day, their birth, marriage, or death dates.
-What was happening in the world and in their neighborhood?
+What was happening in the world and their neighborhood?

 This blog post will explain what to look for.
-This video will show you how to actually find the fuel for your story.
+This video will show you how actually to find the fuel for your story.

 Explore A Day in the Life of Your Ancestor -- a Page by Page System